All Episodes

 Other than being early skeptics of Jeb Bush, we basically got the Republican race wrong, Silver wrote.

-It's easy to cringe at how in August, for instance, Silver outlined the six stages of doom that he foresaw for Trump in the coming months.
+It's easy to cringe at how in August, for instance, Silver outlined the six stages of doom that he foresaw for Trump in the coming months, and how in December he updated the post to note that the most difficult hurdles between Trump and the nomination are still yet to come.

-This site, 538 and Silver, they look, they're like anybody else.
+This site, 538 and Silver, look, they're like anybody else that takes what they do very seriously.

-They pride themselves on their approach.
+They pride themselves on their approach, and they claim it's unique.

 They don't actually, you know, everybody does polls and deals with results.

-What they do, as best I understand it, is they take all of the polling data and they run numbers with algorithms and stuff, and they come up with relative percentages that candidate X will win the nomination and percentages that candidate X will not, and those percentages fluctuate as the polling changes.
+What they do, as best I understand it, is they take all of the polling data and they run numbers with algorithms and stuff, and they come up with relative percentages that candidate X will win the nomination and percentages that candidate X will not.

-And it is that technique that uh Silver has really hit home run after home run after home run on in presidential elections, but did not get this right.
+And it is that technique that Silver has really hit home run after home run after home run on in presidential elections, but did not get this right.

-And so it opens up a possibility of people is there a Trump effect in the polls, meaning, are there people going to vote for Trump that won't say so?
+And so it opens up a possibility of people, is there a Trump effect in the polls?

-Uh so everybody's kind of discombobulated about this, because remember polling data and news organizations and professional politicians, it's gospel.
+Because remember, polling data and news organizations and professional politicians, it's gospel.

 They live and die by it.